All Episodes

 When it happened in his own city, outside his own window for months, he never said a word.

-So uh I I guess the only thing we're consistent about is just total inconsistency.
+So I guess the only thing they're consistent about is just total inconsistency.

-Yeah, the total the only thing consistent is the inconsistency, which is which is forever true.
+Yeah, the only thing consistent is the inconsistency, which is forever true.

-Um they have made excuses for even violent behavior and and showed no condemnation of violent rhetoric of the hard left or Hollywood or even within their own party.
+They have made excuses for even violent behavior and showed no condemnation of violent rhetoric of the hard left or Hollywood or even within their own party.

 You cannot be civil with a political party that wants to destroy what you stand for, what you care about.